Enduriel/BB-Modding-Doc-MD/Modern Hooks/Improvements Over Adam's Hooks.md

 This would print `bar` exactly once when calling `foo()` on any item, including item itself.

 ### New Basic Hooks
-Instead of using raw style hooks, when using Modern Hooks you should instead be using [[Basic Hooks]] for 99%+ of your hooks.
+Rather than using raw style hooks, when using Modern Hooks you should use [[Basic Hooks]] for 99%+ of your hooks.
 These also:
 - Warn if a mod tries to add a function/field to a class which already exists in the class or an ancestor
 - Warn if a mod tries to set a field or wrap a function which don't exist
 - Warn if a mod wraps a function with a different number of parameters than the function the wrapper returns.